jooby-project/jooby/md/guides/greeting.md

 Same as before, we ask for the HTTP parameter but this time we set a default value: ```World```.

-The {{javadoc "Mutant" "value" "java.lang.String"}} is syntax sugar for:
+The {{javadoc "Mutant" "value" "java.lang.String"}} is syntactical sugar for:

 ```
 String name = req.param("name").toOptional().orElse("World");